pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``connection`` command group includes commands that manage named connection definitions that are persisted in a :term:`connections file`.
-This allows maintaining multiple connection definitions and then using any one via the :ref:`--name general option`.
-Only a single connection is active (selected) at any point in time but the connection connection can be selected on the pywbemcli command line (:ref:`--name general option`) or changed within an interactive session using the :ref:`Connection select command`
+This allows maintaining multiple connection :term:`connection definition`s and then using any one via the :ref:`--name general option`.
+Only a single connection is active (selected) at any point in time but the connection connection can be selected on the pywbemcli command line (:ref:`--name general option`) or changed within an interactive session using the :ref:`Connection select command`.

 .. index:: pair: connections file; persistent connection attributes

+-- index: pair: connection definition, connection attributes

+.. index pair: connection attributes, persistent connection attributes

-The attributes of each connection definition in the :term:`connections file` are:
+The attributes of each :term:`connection definition` in the :term:`connections file` are:

 * **name** - name of the connection definition.
 See :ref:`--name general option`.
 * **server** - URL of the WBEM server, or None if the connection definition is